Semiconductor Equipment: Supercycle Or Bubble?

 Following the peak, the equipment market crashed, ultimately dropping to billings of $798 million in March 2002.
 This represents a drop $1.78 billion in 17 months.

 What caused "Bubble 1?"
 Primarily it was a perceived shortage of DRAMs.
-At the time, semiconductor DRAM manufacturers didn't realize that PC manufacturing were purchasing twice the DRAMs they needed because Gartner had forecast a shortage of the chips.
-In turn, DRAM manufacturers started increasing production to meet "perceived demand," and ordered more equipment to increase capacity.
+At the time, semiconductor DRAM manufacturers didn't realize that PC manufacturers were purchasing twice the DRAMs they needed because Gartner had forecast a shortage of the chips.
+In turn, DRAM manufacturers started increasing production to meet the "perceived demand," and ordered more equipment to increase capacity.
 Equipment shortages followed and semiconductor manufacturers ordered even more equipment to make sure they received their allocation.

 SEMI's Book-to-Bill ratio, which has recently been discontinued, reached a peak of 1.46 in March 2000.
-In other words, bookings of semiconductor equipment was 1.46 times billings.
-This is the highest the book to bill ratio ever reached.
+In other words, bookings of semiconductor equipment were 1.46 times billings.
+This is the highest book to bill ratio ever reached.

 When the semiconductor market dropped in tandem, an estimated $10 billion in excess inventory was on the books.

-Fast forward to present day.
-DRAMs (and NAND) are back at center stage.
-This time, the dynamics are different and a shortage, rather than an oversupply, are impacting semiconductor billings.
+Fast forward to present day, DRAMs (and NAND) are back at center stage.
+This time, the dynamics are different and a shortage, rather than an oversupply, is impacting semiconductor billings.

 If we look at current billings for semiconductor equipment, the "Bubble 2" is currently underway so we have no peak - yet.
 April 2017 billings came in at $2.17 billion, which had risen from a low point in March 2016 when billings reached $1.20 billion.
 This represents a rise of $970 million in 13 months.

 The table below compares the growth for the 2000 semiconductor equipment (Bubble 1) and how it compares to a potential 2017 Bubble 2.
 I chose the first 13 months as a comparison because "Bubble 2" is in cycle so far for only 13 months.
-If we compare the first 13 months for each bubble we find that the difference from high-point to low-point (start) is higher for "Bubble 2" although the percentage increase is lower.
+If we compare the first 13 months for each bubble, we find that the difference from the high-point to low-point (start) is higher for "Bubble 2" although the percentage increase is lower.

 Comparison of Billing Cycles in Bubbles